-The Christmas break officially kicks off this Thursday for Roehampton students and as so many of you are staying on campus, we’ve put together a little guide of things you can do this winter break!
+The Christmas break officially kicks off this Thursday for Roehampton students and as so many students are staying on campus, I’ve put together a little guide of things you can do this winter break!

 There are so many Christmas markets in London other than Winter Wonderland and they’re always so fun to check out, so here’s a list of a few of the other Christmas markets around London this year:

 - Leicester Square Christmas Market